alexandremahdhaoui/udplb/analysis/rlt/README.md

 ## Benchmark analysis

+TODO: Please calculate variance per algorithm and draw it.
+We obviously want to choose an algorithm with a lower variance.

 [Benchmark analysis notebook](./rlt-benchmark.ipynb)

 ![Benchmark analysis bar chart](./plot-stability.png)

 ## Robust Lookup Table: AI Model

-The goal is to replace the Robust algorithm with a deep learning model.
+The goal would be to replace the Robust algorithm with a deep learning model.

 * ![First notebook](./rlt-ai-0.ipynb)
 * ![Second notebook: predict backend coordinates](./rlt-ai-1.ipynb)

-This algorithm must refactored.
-Calculating a loss from the current output might be difficult.